sindreslungaard/daisy/README.md

 # daisy
 Daisy is an isometric game engine using WebGL.

-No formal documentation provided at this time, but feel free to look at the example below for some insight in to how it works.
+Example:

 ```javascript
 import Daisy from 'daisy'